milkbottledude/woodlands-jb_tracker/Documentation.md

 6    day_of_year_sin  0.660283  1.193352           1.807335
 7    day_of_year_cos  0.659929  1.183392           1.793211
 ```
-Looks like all the new features managed to reduce both mae and rmse values.
-One exception is the month feature, which reduced mae but caused rmse to increase slightly.
+This looks good, all the new features managed to reduce both mae and rmse values 📉.
+One exception is the 'month' feature, which reduced mae a little but caused rmse to increase slightly.

-While the actual loss values are not exactly stellar, its encouraging to see that the feature engineering I did actually made a difference in lowering loss.
-This means what we are doing is working, its a step in the right direction.
+While the actual loss values are not exactly stellar, its encouraging to see that the feature engineering I did actually made a difference in lowering loss values.

-Since all but one of the new features reduced the loss values by large percentages, I'll use them all for now.
-But I still have a few more tests I need to run to ensure no redundant features are implemented in the final model.
+This means what we are doing is working, its a step in the right direction ❤️‍🩹.

-As for the 'month' feature, I don't plan to completely not use it, but it's clearly not as effective as the others, so I'll leave it aside for now, but I'll try and get some use out of it later on in the chapter.
+As for the 'month' feature, I don't plan to completely not use it, but it's clearly not as effective as it should be 🤔.
+I'll leave it aside for now, but I'll try and get some use out of it later on in the chapter.

+Since all but one of the new features reduced the loss values by large percentages, I'll use them all for now (except 'month', still need time to figure that one out).

+However, I still have a few more tests I need to run, to ensure no redundant features slip through the cracks 🧐 and get implemented in the final model.

 Improving loss metrics is good and all, but thats only one of the requirements for being a good feature.
-Next up, I'll be testing for multicollinearity between features, which is not good for ML models.
+Next up, I'll be testing for multicollinearity between features 🔬, which is not good for ML models.

-We have quite a number of features anyway, so its good to trim them down a little, since too many columns can make the model less interpretable and more prone to overfitting.
+We have quite a number of features anyway, so its good to trim them down a little, since too many columns can make the model less interpretable 😵‍💫 and more prone to overfitting.
 Also, many features don't necessarily mean better results.

 The RFR file is getting quite messy, lets create the correlation matrix in the [feature engineering prep python file](python_scripts/feature_engineered_data_prep.py) instead: